actuallysoham/actuallysoham.github.io/gallery.md

 ## Gallery

 On rare occassions, I find  myself motivated enough to carry my camera out with me.
 And on even rarer occassions, I make an effort to update my website with some of those pictures!
-Most shot on a Sony A6400, with a 17-70mm F/2.8 (yes, I spent all my money on a single lens).
+Most shot on a Sony A6400, with a 17-70mm F/2.8 or a 1979 Nikon FE with a 50mm F/1.8.
 <div class="gallery-albums">
     <div class="album">
         <h3>Seattle</h3>